JoiSanchezMora/oaqjp-final-project-emb-ai/README.md

-# Emotion Detector App
+# Final Project - Emotion Detection Application

+This project is part of the Final Project for the course.

-This project is a web-based emotion detection application built using Python and Flask.
+It implements an AI-based Emotion Detection application using Watson NLP and Flask.

 ## Features